Lunar nutation effect defines the sign of the Earth rotation rate for now, but this may change soon: Abstract

 \section{Abstract}

-{The Earth slowly decelerates in its rotation due to the energy dissipation caused by the interaction to the Moon.
-This leads to the continuous increasing of the length of the mean solar day (aka, length-of-day, or, LOD) relatively to 86400 solar seconds at average secular rate of +1.8 ms per century.
+{The Earth slowly decelerates in its rotation due to the energy dissipation caused by the interaction with the Moon.
+This leads to the continuous increasing in the length of the mean solar day (aka, length-of-day, or, LOD) relatively to 86,400 solar seconds at an average secular rate of +1.8 ms per century.
 But, on a shorter time scale the process is uneven.
-A positive leap second is used to be introduced on regular basis to support a consistency between the astronomical and atomic time scales.
-However, nowadays the LOD is steady sparking a discussion about the time scale maintenance, in particular, from the fears that a negative leap second will have to be introduced for the first time in the foreseen future.
-The aim is to show that the LOD is currently dominated by the 18.6-year lunar nutation signal whereas the long-term trends are essential for extrapolation after 2030.
-The LOD data since 1962 are used to estimate the long-term variations along to the 18.6-year and other harmonic signals in its spectrum.
+A positive leap second is used to be introduced on regular basis to support a consistency between the astronomical and atomic timescales.
+However, nowadays the LOD is steadily sparking a discussion about the timescale maintenance, in particular, from fears that a negative leap second will have to be introduced for the first time in the foreseeable future.
+The aim is to show that the LOD is currently dominated by the 18.6 yr lunar nutation signal whereas the long-term trends are essential for extrapolation after 2030.
+The LOD data since 1962 are used to estimate the long-term variations along the 18.6 yr and other harmonic signals in its spectrum.
 It is shown that the influence of the lunar nutation impact on the LOD variations was underestimated.
-At the moment the LOD changes are completely determined by a signal with a period of 18.6 years.
+At the moment, the LOD changes are completely determined by a signal with a period of 18.6 yrs.
 More detailed extrapolation reveals that LOD is likely to vary in a range between -1 ms to +1 ms until 2050 or may be longer. \keywords{astrometry: Astrometry and Celestial Mechanics --- time: Astrometry and Celestial Mechanics, methods: statistical --- Astronomical Instrumentation, Methods and Techniques --- standards: General } } \authorrunning{O. Titov} \titlerunning{Lunar nutation defines the Earth rotation}